mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 Here we use as an example the GitLab Runner repository which contains a Makefile, so running `make` executes the commands defined in the Makefile.
-Your mileage may vary, so instead of `make` you could run the command which is specific to your project.
+Instead of `make`, you could run the command which is specific to your project.

 Then create some service containers: